 KINE 1011 Survey of the Movement Sciences 1, Fall This class is designed to orient students to the movement sciences.
 Basic foundations, terminology and other pertinent topics will be covered.
 Career opportunities outside of teaching will be explored.
-KINE 1051 Traditional Team Sports I 1, Fall This course, taught primarily for prospective physical educators, will include the fundamental skills, rules, and knowledge of flag football, soccer, and basketball.
-KINE 1061 Traditional Team Sports II 1, Spring This course, taught primarily for prospective physical educators, will include the fundamental skills rules and knowledge of volleyball, softball, and track and field.
+KINE 1051 Traditional Team Sports I This course, taught primarily for prospective physical educators, will include the fundamental skills, rules, and knowledge of flag football, soccer, and basketball.
+KINE 1061 Traditional Team Sports II This course, taught primarily for prospective physical educators, will include the fundamental skills rules and knowledge of volleyball, softball, and track and field.
 KINE 1071 Individual Activities/Sports I 1, Fall This course, taught primarily for physical educators, will include the fundamental skills and rules of tennis, badminton, bowling and table tennis.
 KINE 1081 Nontraditional Sports/Activities/Games 1, Spring This course, taught primarily for physical educators, will include introduction to, and participation in, the latest nontraditional games such as Korfball, Team Handball, Ultimate Frisbee, and other cooperative games and activities.
-KINE 1101 First Aid/CPR This course offers certification based on American Red Cross standards for first aid.
+KINE 1101 First Aid/CPR 1 This course offers certification based on American Red Cross standards for first aid.
 Also, CPR certification in either the American Red Cross or American Heart Association System will be included.
 KINE 1111 CPR for the Professional Rescuer 1, Spring This class will lead to certification as a professional rescuer and will follow American Red Cross guidelines.
 It is equivalent to the American Heart Association Basic Life Support for Healthcare Providers© course.
-KINE 1171 Individual Activities/Sports II Spring This course, taught primarily for physical educators, will include the fundamental skills and safety knowledge necessary to teach aquatics, tumbling, rhythmics, and elementary games.
-KINE 1201 Basic Technology in KALS 1, Fall This course will focus on basic computer skills and technology specific to the Kinesiology area; including, but not limited to, software needs in fitness, nutrition, web analysis, use of body composition devices, and fitness development technology.
+KINE 1171 Individual Activities/Sports II 1, Spring This course, taught primarily for physical educators, will include the fundamental skills and safety knowledge necessary to teach aquatics, tumbling, rhythmics, and elementary games.
+KINE 1201 Basic Technology in KALS This course will focus on basic computer skills and technology specific to the Kinesiology area; including, but not limited to, software needs in fitness, nutrition, web analysis, use of body composition devices, and fitness development technology.
 Must enroll in related lab.
 KINE 1512 Foundations of the Exercise and Sports Sciences 2, Fall This course is a study of the historical, philosophical, and theoretical basis of the movement sciences.
 This will include foundations of public school health/physical education programs as well as the perspectives of the nonteaching fields of the exercise and recreational sciences.
 KINE 1723 Care and Prevention of Athletic Injuries 3, Spring This course will include a study of injuries in the exercise and sports sciences.
 Methods of care and prevention with emphasis on the common injuries and taping techniques will be included.
 KINE 1732 Basic Nutrition 2, Fall A study of the basics of human nutrition as it affects movement, health and disease.
+KINE 1999 Topics in Kinesiology 1 to 4, On Demand A lower level course in a selected area of Kinesiology.
+Not for independent study.
+KINE 2011 Adapted Physical Education 1, Spring Course is designed to acquaint students with ways to adapt activities and games for students with disabilities; including peer teaching, field observations, and actual teaching opportunities.
+Prerequisites: SPED 3022 or concurrent enrollment; and sophomore standing.
+KINE 2049 Practicum in Athletic Training Supervised observation and assistance of a Certified Athletic Trainer in various athletic training settings.
+These hours will count toward the NATA standards.
+Prerequisite: permission.
+Additional fee required.